 Supplemental Conditions (8.1.23.BB), which are part of the UDO, address the many phases of a solar project, including but not limited to pre-construction, construction, operation and maintenance, and decommissioning and site restoration.
 Refer to the linked document and Part 4 of this online guidance for more information.

 Johnson County 2018 Comprehensive Plan including the Future Land Use Map.
-The Johnson County 2018 Comprehensive Plan includes goals, strategies and actions for natural resource and agricultural protection as well as renewable energy use including utility scale solar and wind.
+The Johnson County 2018 Comprehensive Plan includes key issues and priorities as well as goals, strategies and actions for natural resource protection, agricultural protection, and renewable energy use including utility scale solar and wind.
 Conformance with the Comprehensive Plan guides decision-making on zoning applications.
+See Volume 3 for the most current updates.

 If a project is approved, the owners must apply and pay fees for Building and/or Electrical Permits.